Frequently Asked Questions

 We are members of Wycliffe Bible Translators, an international Christian missions organization whose aim is to see the Bible translated into every language that needs it.
 Current estimates put the number of languages that may still need a translation at around 2,000, representing some 300 million people.
 For more on Wycliffe visit wycliffe.org or wycliffe.org.uk.
 We are excited to be a part of this work.

-Our passion is for the Bibleless peoples of the world to be able to enter the scriptural world through a door the size and shape of their own language so that they might fully know Jesus and make him known.
+Our passion and aim is for the people of central Africa to enter the world of Scripture through a door the size and shape of the language they value most so that they might fully know Jesus and make him known.

 We share Wycliffe’s mission is to serve with the global body of Christ to advance Bible translation and work together so people can encounter God through his Word.